Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

   ![alt-text](Images/returnerror.gif)

-  for some reason, the program restarts (open the start
+  for some reason, when I clicked READY on the Draw_Page, it did not move from the Draw_Page to the Final_Page, but instead it automatically moved to the start_screen.

+  To solve this issue, I repositioned RESTART button to top right corner.

 ## 22 April 2021
 ##### day-10